Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 ## groups

 The 'groups' namespace provides an interface for an application to create and manage Groups for a User.
-Groups are used in conjuction with the [Messaging][94] feature to allow for group conversations.
+Groups are used in conjunction with the [Messaging][94] feature to allow for group conversations.

 Groups are persisted by the server.
 When the SDK is initialized, there will